-The unit is equipped with a field make-up box on the left hand side of the cabinet.
-The make-up box may be moved to the right side of the furnace to facilitate installation.
-If the make-up box is moved to the right side, clip the wire ties that bundle the wires together and install on the outside of the cabinet.
-See Figure 31.
+The unit is equipped with a field makeup box.
+The makeup box may be moved to the right side of the furnace to facilitate installation.
+If the make up box is moved to the right side, clip the wire ties that bundle the wires together.
 The excess wire must be pulled into the blower compartment.
 Secure the excess wire to the existing harness to protect it from damage.
+Seal unused openings on left side with plugs removed from right side.

-Refer to Figure 32 for unit field wiring.
-Tables 13 through 19 shows DIP switch and on-board link settings for noncommunicating thermostat applications.
-Typical wiring schematic is shown in Figure 33.
+Refer to Figure 42 for unit field wiring.
+See Figure 44 ans 45 for wiring of Comfort Sync[TM] thermostat in communicating applications.
+Tables 13 through 21 shows DIP switch and onboard link settings for non-communicating thermostat applications.
+Typical wiring schematic is shown in Figure 43.

 1. The power supply wiring must meet Class I restrictions.
 Protected by either a fuse or circuit breaker, select circuit protection and wire size according to unit nameplate.

 NOTE: Unit nameplate states maximum current draw.
-See table for maximum over current protection.
+See table for maximum over-current protection.

-Model Maximum Over Current Protection (Amps)
+Maximum Over Current Protection (Amps)

-07012B, 09012C, 09016C 15
+15

-09020C, 11020C 20
+20

 - 2. Holes are on both sides of the furnace cabinet to facilitate wiring. - 3.
-Install a separate (properly sized) disconnect switch near the furnace so that power can. be turned off for servicing. - Before connecting the thermostat or the power wiring, check to make sure the wires will be long enough for servicing at a later date.
-Remove the blower access panel to check the length of the wire. - 5.
+Install a separate (properly sized) disconnect switch near the furnace so that power can be turned off for servicing. - Before connecting the thermostat check to make sure the wires will be long enough for servicing at a later date.
+Make sure that the thermostat wire is long enough to facilitate future removal of blower for service. - 5.
 Complete the wiring connections to the equipment.
-Use the provided unit wiring diagram and the field wiring diagram shown in Figure 32.
-Use 18 gauge wire or larger that is suitable for Class II rating for thermostat connections. - Electrically ground the unit according to local codes or, in the absence of local codes, according to the current National Electric Code (ANSI/NFPA No. 70) for the USA and current Canadian Electric Code part 1 (CSA standard C22.1) for Canada.
-A green ground wire is provided in the field make-up box. - 7.
+Use the provided unit wiring diagram and the field wiring diagram shown in Figure 40 and Table 11.
+Use 18 gauge wire or larger that is suitable for Class II rating for thermostat connections. - Electrically ground the unit according to local codes or, in the absence of local codes, according to the current National Electric Code (ANSI/HFPA No. 70) for the USA and current Canadian Electric Code Part 1 (CSA standard C22.1) for Canada.
+A green ground wire is provided in the field make up box. - 7.
 One line voltage "EAC" 1/4" spade terminal is provided on the furnace integrated control.
-Any electronic air cleaner rated up to one amp can be connected to this terminal with the neutral leg of the circuit being connected to one of the provided neutral terminals.
-See Figure 34 for location of terminal.
+Any electronic air cleaner or other 120V accessory rated up to one amp can be connected to this terminal with the neutral leg of the circuit being connected to one of the provided neutral terminals.
+See Figure 45 for location of terminal.
 This terminal is energized when the indoor blower is operating. - 8.
-One line voltage "HUM" 1/4" spade terminal is provided on the furnace integrated control.
+One line voltage "hum" 1/4" spade terminal is provided on the furnace integrated control.
 Any humidifier rated up to one amp can be connected to this terminal with the neutral leg of the circuit being connected to one of the provided neutral terminals.
-See Figure 34 for location of terminal.
-This terminal is energized in the heating mode when the indoor blower is is operating. - 9.
+See Figure 46 for location of terminal.
+This terminal is energized in the heating mode when the indoor blower is operating. - 9.
 One 24V "H" terminal is provided on the furnace integrated control terminal block.
-Any humidifier rated up to 0.5 amp can be connected to this terminal with the ground leg of the circuit being connected to either ground or the "C" terminal.
-See figure 34 for location of terminal.
+Any humidifier rated up to 0.5 amp can be connected to this terminal with th ground leg of the circuit being connected to either ground or the "C" terminal.
+See Figure 46 for location of terminal.